-The bill aims to enhance workplace violence prevention in health care settings by amending existing regulations and introducing new requirements.
+The bill aims to enhance workplace violence prevention in health care settings by amending existing laws and introducing new requirements.
 It mandates that each health care setting develop and implement a workplace violence prevention plan, which must be monitored by a safety or workplace violence committee comprised of both employee-elected and employer-selected members.
 The plan should address various factors contributing to workplace violence, including security measures, staffing patterns, job design, and employee training.
-Additionally, the bill requires that the workplace violence prevention plan be reviewed and updated at least once a year.
+Additionally, the bill requires health care settings to conduct a comprehensive review and update of their violence prevention plans at least once a year.

-Furthermore, the bill establishes a new section that mandates timely investigations of workplace violence incidents in health care settings.
-These investigations must assess the contributing factors of each incident and include a detailed report submitted to the relevant committee.
-The report must analyze systemic causes of violence and provide recommendations for modifying prevention plans.
-The frequency of these reports varies based on the type of health care setting, with some required to submit summaries twice a year and others quarterly.
-The act is set to take effect on January 1, 2026, and will be null and void if specific funding is not provided by June 30, 2025.
+Furthermore, the bill establishes a new requirement for timely investigations of workplace violence incidents, which must include a review of contributing factors and a summary of findings submitted to the relevant committee.
+Health care settings are required to submit these summaries at least twice a year for certain facilities and quarterly for others.
+The act is set to take effect on January 1, 2026, and includes a provision that it will be null and void if specific funding is not provided by June 30, 2025.

 Substitute Bill: 49.19.020